j4cobgarby/rptree/readme.md

 ## Why?

 It can be useful for debugging, especially for developing things like shells.
 The specific use case I made this for is the Operating Systems course at Chalmers University.
+I'm a teaching assistant in that course, and I think/hope that it will help with understanding the task to implement a shell.

+It can also be pretty useful for just seeing what processes bash makes.
+Try watching `man gcc`, for example, and see how many processes are spawned.
+Or, how many processes would you expect to be created when bash simply runs `ls`?

 ## Usage